minhancao/Stocks-Web-App/README.md

 # Setup
 1. Make sure to have NodeJS installed.
 If not installed, download from here: https://nodejs.org/en/download/
 2. Open a terminal and change directory(command is cd <your directory>) to where the project is.
 3. Run this command: "npm install -g nodemon".
+Nodemon is a tool for developing the application by restarting the application when files are changed.
 3. Now enter this command in the terminal to install all dependencies for the backend: npm install
 4. Enter “cd client” to go to client folder and enter the command: npm install
 5. Now enter “cd ..” to go back a folder